mlpack/blog/content/blog/KrisSummary.md

 <img src = "../images/output.png" width = "600" height = "300" hspace = "10"/>
 </p>

 3. [DcGan(Strip Down Version)](https://www.oreilly.com/learning/generative-adversarial-networks-for-beginners) We also tested our GAN's implementation for generation of digits using CNN's.
 This basically would give us a simpler version of the famous DCGAN implementation.
 For completing this test we had to add to the Resize Layer(Bilinear Interpolation of images) and the CrossEntropy with logits layer.
+Right now we are testing our implementation for this test you can find the code [here](https://gist.github.com/kris-singh/40dc1db9f257c1694245393392e4e9cf).

 We also added some of the training hacks from Soumith Chintala's workshop on Gan's
 1. Batch Training for discriminator and generator